Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Decision Version

-The remaining part follows the construction from Lemma~5.8 in \cite{MarxSS21}.
+The construction of $\HWeq[2]{1}$ and $\HWeq[3]{1}$ follows the construction from Lemma~5.8 in \cite{MarxSS21}.
 Since $\Exbar$ has a gap of size at least 2, there is some $d\geq 2$ and some $a\geq 1$ such that $[a,a+d+1]\cap \Exbar=\{a,a+d+1\}$.
-To construct $\HWeq[k]{1}$ for $k=2$ or 3, start with two vertices $u,v$.
-Take $k$ $\EQ{3}$ gadgets and for each connect two edges to $u$ and $v$.
-Leave the remaining $k$ edges as dangling edges.
+To construct $\HWeq[k]{1}$, for $k=2,3$, create two vertices $u$ and $v$.
+Create $k$ copies of an $\EQ{3}$ gadgets and for each copy connect one dangling edge to $u$, one dangling edge to $v$, and use the last dangling edge as a dangling edge for the \HWeq[k]{1} gadget.
 Attach $a+d$ pendant nodes with relation $\HWeq[1]{1}$ to $u$ and attach $a-1$ pendant nodes with relation $\HWeq[1]{1}$ to $v$.
-This realizes $\HWeq[k]{1}$ because at most one of the $k$ edges connecting $u$ to the $\EQ{3}$ gadgets can be selected since $a-1+k\in {\Ex}$ and at least 1 of the $k$ edges connecting $v$ to the $\EQ{3}$ gadgets has to be selected since $a+d \in {\Ex}$. \end{proof} Based on the results in \cite{CurticapeanM16} and their extension to \BFactor in Theorem~5.2 of \cite{MarxSS21}, one can easily show the following lemma.
-Their constructions use only $\EQ{k}$ and $\HWeq[k]{1}$ gadgets which are available to us via \cref{lem:dec:realization-hw11-eqk,lem:relation:hw1-decision}.
-Moreover, as we can realize \EQ{k} and \HWeq[k]{1} for all $k$, we do not need to impose any restrictions on the relations we want to realize. \begin{lemma} Let $R\subseteq\{0,1\}^e$ be any relation.
-Then we can realize $R$ by a simple graph of at most $f(e)\cdot(\max \Ex)^{\O(1)}$ vertices with degree at most $\max \Ex +3$. \end{lemma} With this lemma we can prove the correctness of the second step of our reduction, which removes the relations from the graph. \begin{proof}[Proof of \cref{lem:dec:AntiFactorRToAntiFactor}] For a given \AntiFactorR{\Y} instance $H$ replace all complex vertices and their relations by the realizations guaranteed by \cref{lem:dec:realization} to get a \AntiFactor{(\Ex,\Y)} instance $G$.
-This step uses only vertices with list $\Ex$ while the vertices with list $\Y$ remain unchanged.
+This realizes $\HWeq[k]{1}$ because at most one of the $k$ edges connecting $u$ to the $\EQ{3}$ gadgets can be selected since $a-1+k\in {\Ex}$ and at least 1 of the $k$ edges connecting $v$ to the $\EQ{3}$ gadgets has to be selected since $a+d \in {\Ex}$. \end{proof} Based on the results in \cite{CurticapeanM16} and their extension to \BFactor in Theorem~5.2 of \cite{MarxSS21}, one can easily show \cref{lem:dec:realization}.
+These constructions use only $\EQ{k}$ and $\HWeq[k]{1}$ gadgets which are available to us via \cref{lem:dec:realization-hw11-eqk,lem:relation:hw1-decision}.
+Moreover, as we can realize \EQ{k} and \HWeq[k]{1}, for all $k$, we do not need to impose any restrictions on the relations we want to realize. \begin{lemma} Let $R\subseteq\{0,1\}^e$ be any relation.
+Then, we can realize $R$ by a simple graph of at most $f(e)\cdot(\max \Ex)^{\O(1)}$ vertices with degree at most $\max \Ex +3$. \end{lemma} With \cref{lem:dec:realization} we can prove the correctness of the second step of our reduction, which removes the relations from the graph. \begin{proof}[Proof of \cref{lem:dec:AntiFactorRToAntiFactor}] For a given \AntiFactorR{\Y} instance $H$, replace all complex vertices and their relations by the realizations guaranteed by \cref{lem:dec:realization} to get an \AntiFactor{(\Ex,\Y)} instance $G$.
+This step uses only vertices with set $\Ex$ while the vertices with set $\Y$ remain unchanged.